Cstannahill/schemantic/docs/PLUGIN_DEVELOPMENT.md

 ### 3. Plugin Registry

-Consider adding your plugin to the community registry by submitting a PR to the Sync-Type plugins repository.
+Consider adding your plugin to the community registry by submitting a PR to the Schemantic plugins repository.

 ## Community Plugins